vapor-community/queues-valkey-driver/README.md

-# Queues Valkey
+# Queues Valkey Driver

-This project provides [valkey-swift](https://github.com/valkey-io/valkey-swift) as a driver for [Vapor Queues](https://github.com/vapor/queues), by using [VaporValkey]().
+This project provides [valkey-swift](https://github.com/valkey-io/valkey-swift) as a driver for [Vapor Queues](https://github.com/vapor/queues), by integrating with [VaporValkey](https://github.com/vapor-community/valkey).

 ## Usage

 To use this package, add it as a dependency.
-Then assign a Valkey client to `Application.valkey`, and enable Queues support via `Application.queues.use(.valkey())`:
+Then assign a Valkey client to `Application.valkey`, and configure Queues to use Valkey via `Application.queues.use(.valkey())`:

 ```swift
 import Queues